- Poster Presentation Schedule

 Faculty, funding agency representatives and graduate students are invited to act as evaluators, reviewing the scientific and educational poster projects in a number of criteria including clarity, overall design, and the student's ability to present the information.
 If you would like to join the evaluation team please email Taylor Scully at firstname.lastname@example.org.

 Poster Presentation Days

-As part of the Poster Presentation, you will be required to record your poster presentation and meet and present for two judges on Microsoft Teams for 15 minutes on August 12th or 13th between 10:00 am – 1:00 pm.
+As part of the Poster Presentation, you will be required to record your poster presentation and meet and present for two judges on Microsoft Teams for 15 minutes on August 12th or 13th between 10:00 am and 3:00 pm.

-Please let us know as soon as possible if you have a preferred day, due to conflicts, no later than Thursday, August 7th at noon.
+Please let us know as soon as possible if you have a preferred time, due to conflicts, no later than Friday, August 7 at noon.
 The final schedule will be circulated by e-mail and loaded onto the CORE web site.

 Evaluation of Posters

-Faculty and Graduate Student Evaluators will review posters and prizes will be awarded for 1st, 2nd and 3rd places (along with honourable mentions).
+Faculty and Graduate Student Evaluators will review posters and prizes will be awarded for 1st, 2nd and 3rd places.

 You will be reviewed in three categories as follows: